TatesTests/hugeo/README.md

-# Justice
+# Justiceaasdadasd 🦀🦀🦀🦀🦀🦀🦀🦀🦀🦀 🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢

 Law firm themed business template for Hugo.
 Browse through a [live demo](https://loved-wood.cloudvent.net/).
 Increase the web presence of a law firm or business with this configurable theme.

 ![Justice template screenshot](images/_screenshot.png)

-Justice was made by [CloudCannon](https://cloudcannon.com/), a Jamstack platformADSADASDASD for the whole team.
+Justice was made by [CloudCannon](https://cloudcannon.com/), a Jamstack platform for the whole team.

-## Features
+## Featureslkjlkjlkjl

 * Contact form
-* Pre-built pageskjhgjhgjhgj
+* Pre-built pages
 * Pre-styled components
 * Blog with pagination and category pages
 * Disqus comments for posts
 * Author system
 * Configurable footer
 * Optimised for editing in [CloudCannon](https://cloudcannon.com/)
-* RSS/Atom feedasdasdasdasdasd
+* RSS/Atom feed
 * SEO tags
 * Google Analytics

-## Setup
+## Setupasdasdasd

-1. Add your site and author details in `config.toml`.
+1. Add your site and auasdasdasdthor details in `config.toml`.
 2. Add your Google Analytics and Disqus keys to `config.toml`.
 3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Hugo locally).